Dkiaoulias/MAE6286/README.txt

-Hi my name is Dimitri
+Hi my name is Dimitri kiaoulias

 This file contains jupyter notebooks for mae6286